The Aurora Borealis – What The Northern Lights Are, And How They Develop

 What Is The Aurora Borealis?

-Several different factors are involved in the creation of the Aurora Borealis, which interactions with each other result in the occurrence of this optical phenomenon.
+Several different factors are involved in the creation of the Aurora Borealis, and their interactions with each other result in the occurrence of this optical phenomenon.
 Before examining it in more detail, one needs to obtain a more elaborate definition of this event.

 The introduction already provided a brief description of what the Aurora Borealis is, but one needs a more detailed and concise explanation of this occurrence before continuing.